nairdur/going_out/README.md

 This project analyzes various features related to power outages to identify key factors influencing their duration.
 Using statistical analysis we uncover patterns in outage duration and propose predictive models to keep people informed and prepared for the durations of outages.
 We are focusing on one question in specific:
 > ### **What factors contribute to the duration of a power outage?**

 The dataset we are working with has 1534 rows and 58 columns, but while we looked at a lot of these columns to figure out which ones were most important to answering our question, we ended up finalizing a couple columns that we wanted to focus our exploration on: `OUTAGE.DURATION`, `NERC.REGION`, `CAUSE.CATEGORY`, and `CLIMATE.CATEGORY`. `OUTAGE.DURATION` is the time that the outage lasted in minutes, saved as an integer. *NERC* stands for North American Electric Reliability Corporation, so `NERC.REGION`s are essentially U.S. regions sectioned off by electricity supply. `CAUSE.CATEGORY` is a string that represents what caused the power outage and `CLIMATE.CATEGORY` is a string value of either 'cold', 'warm', or 'normal' based on what the climate is like in the area where the power went out.
+We also look at other columns when trying to fit our final model: `CUSTOMERS.AFFECTED` which is the number of people that were affected by the power outage, `TOTAL.SALES` is the total amount of energy sold across all sectors in Megawatt-hours, `PCT_WATER_TOT` is the percentage of the region's total area covered by water, `UTIL.CONTRI` which is the contribution of the utility sector to the economy, and `RES.CUST.PCT` represents the percentage of total utility customers that are residential customers.

 ---